Cheukting/rasa_workshop/README.md

    b) see you next year

 If you open and edit `data/stories.md`, you can see that there are example stories already written.
-Except the `## say goodbye` which we are going to keep (it is for the user to end the conversation at anytime), we can delete the rest of it and write our own.
+The story `## say goodbye` enables the user to end the conversation at anytime.
+Keep `## say goodbye` and delete the rest of the file.
+We will write our own stories for the conversation flow outlined above.

-The skeleton of the above 3 parts should be like this:
+The skeleton for the 3 parts of our conversation flow looks like this:

 ```
 ## greetings